radiac/docker0s/README.rst

 ``host``:
   The host definition.

   There can be only one per manifest.
+Manifests which define a host cannot be used as a base manifest (see ``extends`` attribute).

 App types